Kuala Lumpur school fire kills students and teachers

 The fire at the Tahfiz Darul Quran Ittifaqiyah broke out in the early hours of Thursday morning.

-The victims are thought to been trapped in their dormitory as the windows were barred with metal grills.
+The victims are thought to been trapped in their dormitory as the windows were barred with metal grilles.

 “It is one of the country’s worst fire disasters in the past 20 years,” Khirudin Drahman, director of the fire and rescue department, told AFP.

-Initial counts put the death toll at 25, but police later revised that down by one.
+Initial counts put the death toll at 25, but police later revised that down by two.

-They said the dead were 22 students – all boys between the age of 13 and 17 – and two staff members.
+Police said the dead were 21 students – all boys between the age of 13 and 17 – and two staff members.

+Ten people were taken to hospital, and four are thought to have serious injuries.

 The blaze was reported at around 05:40 local time on Thursday morning (21:40 GMT Wednesday).
 According to the police it began in the sleeping quarters.